“I miss being at school when it‘s half term and the weekend!’ (Anonymous child in Foundation Stage)

 Information about the Early Years Foundation Stage Curriculum:

-The following links give information about how the EYFS links between home and school and how important it is to have regular input from parents and carers.
+The following links give information about how the EYFS is a collaboration between home and school and how important it is to have regular input from parents and carers.

 Information from parents and carers is crucial in order to create a better picture of your child and how well they learn, what interests they have and any questions or concerns you may have.
 We have produced a sheet called a ‘Wow moment’ which is designed to share any learning opportunities you have observed at home.
 We then follow this up with your child at school to further praise/promote their achievements with the class.
 Please follow the link below and print off and fill out as many ‘wow moments’ as you like!